Climate and Nature Bill: Labour MPs

-Labour Peers
+Labour peers

-The 17 Labour supporters in the Lords include (Peers for the Planet director) Lord Whitty, Baroness Lawrence, Baroness Bakewell, Baroness Lister, Lord Hain, Lord Hendy and Lord Smith of Finsbury.
+The 17 Labour supporters in the Lords included (Peers for the Planet director) Lord Whitty, Baroness Lawrence, Baroness Bakewell, Baroness Lister, Lord Hain, Lord Hendy and Lord Smith of Finsbury.

 Labour councils

-Of 385 supporting local councils, 24 Labour-led local authorities have passed motions in support of the bill—including Birmingham, Camden, Ealing, Exeter, Hackney, High Peak, Islington, Lewisham, Manchester, Newcastle, Norwich, Nottingham, Oldham, Oxford, Salisbury and Westminster.
+Of 386 supporting local councils, 24 Labour-led local authorities passed motions in support of the bill—including Birmingham, Camden, Ealing, Exeter, Hackney, High Peak, Islington, Lewisham, Manchester, Newcastle, Norwich, Nottingham, Oldham, Oxford, Salisbury and Westminster councils.
 561 Labour politicians signed Zero Hour's Climate and Nature Declaration.

 As an Ealing councillor, Deirdre Costigan proposed a motion to support the bill on 19 October 2021.
-She is yet to add her support as the Labour MP for Ealing Southall.
+She did not add her support as the Labour MP for Ealing Southall.

-Two other Labour MPs, Alison Hume and Luke Akehurst, backed the bill ahead of the 2021 elections, when over 1,000 candidates supported a Zero Hour pledge campaign—but neither have confirmed their support as the MPs for Scarborough and North Durham.
-As the then candidate for Police, Fire and Crime Commissioner, Hume said that the climate emergency is "the most important challenge facing the world", adding that, "[she was] proud to join colleagues in the Labour Party in publicly supporting the bill [and if] elected, I will work to make the bill law."
+Two other Labour MPs, Alison Hume and Luke Akehurst, backed the bill ahead of the 2021 elections, when over 1,000 candidates supported a Zero Hour pledge campaign—but neither confirmed their support as the MPs for Scarborough and North Durham.
+As Labour's then candidate for Police, Fire and Crime Commissioner, Hume said that the climate emergency was "the most important challenge facing the world", adding that she was "proud to join colleagues in the Labour Party in publicly supporting the bill [and if] elected, [would] work to make the bill law".